meisterveda/meisterveda/README.md

 ## WHOAMI

-- I'm a Developer, Creator and Teacher.
+- :mortar_board: I'm a Developer, Creator and Teacher.
-- I look to always create and learn new things, to teach what I know and to make things better for all.
+- :telescope: I look to always create and learn new things, to teach what I know and to make things better for all.
-- I believe in Open Source.
+- :unlock: I believe in Open Source.
-- I'm looking to collaborate with more creatores and build a good foundation.
+- :pencil2: I'm looking to collaborate with more creatores and build a good foundation.
-- I want to contribute more for the community and other Open Source Projects.
+- :european_castle: I want to contribute more for the community and other Open Source Projects.

 <br />